lowrycode/coin_tower_topple/README.md

 # Credits

 This <a href="https://www.youtube.com/watch?v=-g0iJjnO2_w" target="_blank" rel="noopener">**YouTube video**</a> by **Harvard University** was particularly informative and inspirational when considering the focus for this project.
-The video provides an excellent introduction to machine learning with a section on Q-learning (starting at 1:19:56) which clearly explains the intuition behind the process.
+The video provides an excellent introduction to machine learning with a section on Q-learning (starting at <a href="https://www.youtube.com/watch?v=-g0iJjnO2_w&t=1h19m56s" target="_blank" rel="noopener">**1:19:56**</a>) which clearly explains the intuition behind the process.
 The section also demonstrates how Q-learning can be applied to a game called Nim; this demonstration was particularly inspirational due to the similarities between that game and Coin Tower Topple.

 The following resources were helpful in giving further information about Q-learning:
 - This <a href="https://www.simplilearn.com/tutorials/machine-learning-tutorial/what-is-q-learning" target="_blank" rel="noopener">**article**</a> was useful in defining the terms that are commonly used.